 Loving yourself is not going to be easy and cannot be done overnight.
 There will be a mess of feelings, regrets, negative self-talk, and more that you will have to carefully tiptoe through to hold your own heart.

-Your heart needs love, and often, we deny what it needs in pursuit of purposeless pleasures, such as external rewards rather than internal motivations for a life well-lived.
+Your heart needs love, and often we deny what it needs in pursuit of purposeless pleasures, such as external rewards rather than internal motivation for a life well-lived.

 Avoid the white-knuckling type of positivity where you don’t acknowledge your struggles or pain (as they also serve you).
 You don’t just want to tell yourself to move on because that equates to repression.

 Emotions are part of positivity.
-You want to sit with your feelings.
-You want to acknowledge them, give them a voice.
-Instead of telling yourself to move on, you let your emotions lead to a breakthrough that helps you cope with the changes in life.
+You want to sit with your feelings, acknowledge them, and give them a voice.
+Instead of telling yourself to move on, let your emotions lead to a breakthrough that helps you cope with the changes in life.

 The greatest misconception made about being positive is assuming one does not have to feel in order to change.
 Throwing away hurt, anger, grief, sadness, and all those emotions we associate with being “negative” only thwart our growth and power.